tobymccann/flask-base/README.md

 ##### Add Environment Variables

 Create a file called `config.env` that contains environment variables in the following syntax: `ENVIRONMENT_VARIABLE=value`.
 For example, the mailing environment variables can be set as the following.
-We recommend using Sendgrid for a mailing SMTP server.
-But anything else will work as well.
+Any mail service should work.
 ```
 MAIL_USERNAME=SendgridUsername
 MAIL_PASSWORD=SendgridPassword